 Part 5: Stress – the invisible saboteur of gut and immunity

-Carol Moreton • 21 July 2025
+Carol Moreton • 26 July 2025

-The penultimate chapter in our Thrive & Shine series – how emotional and physiological stress quietly hijacks digestion, disrupts immunity, and keeps your horse stuck in survival mode.
+The penultimate chapter in our Thrive&Shine series – how emotional and physiological stress quietly hijacks digestion, disrupts immunity, and keeps your horse stuck in survival mode.

 This chapter bridges the gap between microbiome imbalance and full-body chaos – and shows the way back to balance through the C.A.R.E. approach.
+It’s powerful, protective, and packed with solutions.

 Welcome to Part 5 of our Thrive & Shine July Blog Series, where we explore one of the most underestimated enemies of equine gut health: stress.